The Hon Peter Heerey AM QC

 - The cartel here went on for almost five years.
 Had it not been accidentally exposed, it would probably still be flourishing.
 It was run from the highest level in Visy, a very substantial company.
 It was carefully and deliberately concealed.
 It was operated by men who were fully aware of its seriously unlawful nature

-- News Ltd v South Sydney District Rugby League Football Club Ltd HCA 45
+- News Ltd v South Sydney District Rugby League Football Club Ltd (2000) 111 FCR 456 (full Federal Court)

 Deals with s 45's prohibition of exclusionary provisions in relation to South Sydney's exclusion from the national rugby competition in 2000.

 Justice Heerey was a dissenting judge in the Full Federal Court decision.
-However, an appeal to the High Court was successful.
+However, his Honour's dissent was affirmed by the High Court: HCA 45; (2003) 215 CLR 563

 Misuse of market power